 Michael is the Head Instructor of Unique University.
 He currently owns and operates Michael Downey Photography, Inc. out of Somerville, New Jersey.
 He has photographed hundreds of moderate to high-end weddings throughout the northeast.
 He also teaches regularly during photowalks and workshops.
 His images can be seen at New Century Artist Art Gallery in the Chelsea section of Manhattan.

 - Understanding Your Camera III: White Balance and Composition

-- Understanding Your Digital SLR II: Exposure and Metering
+- Understanding Your Camera II: Exposure and Metering

 - Understanding Your Camera I: The Basics